Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 1. **Accessibility:** Canva Docs to Decks lets you create stunning presentations on mobile and desktop devices that have an internet connection, allowing you to work on your presentation from anywhere.
 This can be a huge help for users who need to work remotely or travel frequently.<br/>

-2. **User-Friendly Interface:** Canva has a very user-friendly interface that is intended to make it simple to use for anyone, regardless of technical skill level.<br/> This means you do not have to be a professional to create visually appealing decks.
+2. **User-Friendly Interface:** Canva Docs to Decks has a very user-friendly interface that is intended to make it simple to use for anyone, regardless of technical skill level.<br/> This means you do not have to be a professional to create visually appealing slides.
 The features are simple to use, as they require only the selection and customization of the platform's templates, fonts, graphics, and other design elements.<br/>

 3. **Built-in Media Library:** Canva Docs to Decks includes a library of pre-existing images, graphics, icons, and other visual content to assist users in creating visually appealing presentations.
 Users save time and effort because they no longer need to search for and download images from external sources.
 <br/>